Mother Bhumi

-Mother Bhumi (地母) is a 2025 historical drama film written and directed by Chong Keat Aun, starring Fan Bingbing, Natalie Hsu, Bai Run-yin and Pearlly Chua.
-A Malaysian–Italian co-production, the film has been selected for the main competition section of the 38th Tokyo International Film Festival, where it had its world premiere on 27 October 2025.
-It has also received eight nominations at the 62nd Golden Horse Awards, including Best Narrative Feature, Best Director, and Best Leading Actress for Fan.
+Mother Bhumi (地母) is a 2025 drama film written and directed by Chong Keat Aun, starring Fan Bingbing, Natalie Hsu, Bai Run-yin and Pearlly Chua.
+The film has been selected for the main competition section of the 38th Tokyo International Film Festival, where it had its world premiere on 27 October 2025.
+The film received eight nominations at the 62nd Golden Horse Awards and won three, including Best Cinematography, Best Original Film Song, and Best Leading Actress for Fan.

 Premise

 In late-1990s Malaysia, amid political unrest, Hong Im, a widowed farmer and ritual healer, struggles to protect her family in a multi-ethnic rice-farming village.
 By day, she resists land seizures; by night, she heals and exorcises.
 As colonial-era conflicts resurface, strange events unfold: spirits return, black magic stirs, and a monk leads a buffalo.
 The legacy of empire haunts the land, the living, and the dead of Bujang Valley.